 Ph.D., University of Pennsylvania

 Joseph F. Hacker is a Clinical Associate Professor in the Department of Public Management and Policy in the Andrew Young School of Policy Studies.
-He holds a BA in History from Haverford College, a MS in Urban Studies from Georgia State University, and a Ph.D. in City and Regional Planning from the University of Pennsylvania.
-Prior to joining the faculty, he was the Manager of Transit, Bicycle and Pedestrian Planning and oversaw Coordinated Human Services Transportation Planning at the Delaware Valley Regional Planning Commission, the nine county Metropolitan Planning Organization for the greater Philadelphia region.
+He holds a Ph.D. and MA in City and Regional Planning from the University of Pennsylvania, an MS in Urban Studies from Georgia State University, and a BA in History from Haverford College.
+Prior to joining the faculty, he was the Manager of Transit, Bicycle and Pedestrian Planning and Coordinated Human Services Transportation Planning at the Delaware Valley Regional Planning Commission, the nine county Metropolitan Planning Organization for the greater Philadelphia region.

 Professional and published interests focused on transit and non-motorized project innovation, community outreach and engagement, and coordinated human services planning.
 Dr. Hacker is a Certified Planner (AICP) and a member of the Transportation Research Board (TRB) Innovative Public Transportation Services & Technologies Committee AP020, and the Public Transportation Planning and Development Committee, APO25.
 Signature projects such as Transit Score, Dots & Dashes, and Developing Transit Corridors have emerged from these collaborations.
 He also serves as a consulting planner on local and regional transportation projects.